Course details

 Our degree offers the perfect route into career areas such as elite sport, performance analysis, talent identification and sport coaching in the UK and abroad.

 You can also consider taking your qualifications to the next level.
-We now offer the MSc Applied Sport and Exercise Science – which includes Sport and Exercise Psychology or Physiology pathways – where you will develop advanced knowledge in your subject.
+We offer the MSc Clinical Exercise Science and MSc Applied Sport and Exercise Science – which includes a Performance Analysis pathway and a Sport and Exercise Psychology pathway – where you will develop advanced knowledge in your chosen subject.
 Another option is our Careers and Employment Service where you can further your applied sport science and research skills.

 Through our Professional Development Package, you'll gain valuable transferable skills, including: